-In the dream phase, young people have been working on a prototype of their pop-up business.
+In the dreaming phase, young people have been working on a prototype of their pop-up business.
 They might have actually piloted their product/service/activity, or they might have worked on a scale model.
-In the pitch phase, young people presented this prototype to a wider audience so as to get input and feedback.
+The goal of the pitching phase is to present their prototype to a wider audience and get input and feedback.

 What are the learning outcomes?

 At the end of the PITCH module, …

 - The learner is able to persevere even when facing difficulties.